-About the trail
+About the Dallas Dhu distillery

-The last distillery in our Speyside whisky itinerary is slightly different to the others as it’s not actually privately owned but is in fact owned and managed by the Historic Scotland trust.
+The last distillery in our Speyside whisky itinerary is slightly different to the others as it’s not actually privately owned but is in fact owned and managed by the Historic Environment Scotland trust.
 It’s earliest days were rather different though.

-Luckily for whisky-lovers the world over, this small piece of Scottish history has been kept alive thanks to Historic Scotland’s tireless work to restore the buildings so that today they are just as they would have looked way back at the end of the 19th century.
+Luckily for whisky-lovers the world over this small piece of Scottish history has been kept alive thanks to Historic Environment Scotland’s tireless work to restore the buildings so that today they’re just as they would have looked way back at the end of the 19th century.